 Mechanic filters

-This page defines filters that are unique to Mechanic Liquid.
-Mechanic also supports many filters from Shopify Liquid.
+This page defines all of the that are available in Mechanic Liquid.
+Mechanic supports many of our own filters, as well as an array of filters drawn from Shopify Liquid.

-Liquid filters should not be confused with event filters, which are used to conditionally ignore incoming events.
+Liquid filters should not be confused with , which are used to conditionally ignore incoming events.

 Supports converting a two-dimensional array to a CSV string, and back again.